ofek/docker-volume-gcs/README.md

 - [gcsfuse](1)
-- [Brian Goff](https://github.com/cpuguy83) and [Justin Cormack](https://github.com/justincormack) for being helpful in Slack and encouraging my to write this to overcome a [limitation on non-Linux hosts](https://github.com/moby/moby/issues/39093).
+- [Brian Goff](https://github.com/cpuguy83) and [Justin Cormack](https://github.com/justincormack) for being helpful in Slack and encouraging me to write this to overcome a [limitation on non-Linux hosts](https://github.com/moby/moby/issues/39093).

 ## Future